trungnt13/Code-counts/README.md

 Count how many lines of code you had written during your doctoral study.

-**Note**: this package use regular expression to code the specific set of attributes in python file without importing the module, thus the code is *safe* (anyway, be aware of which github repo you are downloading from).
+**Note**: this package use regular expression to count the specific set of attributes in python file without importing the module, thus the code is *safe* (anyway, be aware of which github repo you are downloading from).

 ### Install